paul/blog.theamazingrando.com/source/posts/announcing-resourceful.html.markdown

+---
+category: Gems
+tags:
+ - Ruby
+ - Resourceful
+---

 #Announcing Resourceful

 <a href="http://resourceful.rubyforge.org/">Resourceful</a> is an advanced http library for Ruby that does all the fancy stuff that makes HTTP an amazing protocol.
 I'm pleased to announce the <a href="http://github.com/paul/resourceful/commits/rel_0.2">initial release</a> of Resourceful, 0.2.
 It already has some pretty cool features, with more to come.

 This library is intended to make it easier for you to write your next whiz-bang Web2.0 app by performing the next level of HTTP features for you.
 There's some pretty nice stuff in the HTTP1.1 spec, but so far (at least in Ruby), everyone has has to roll their own.
 There has been some amazing stuff done on the server side of the HTTP spec in ruby, like mongrel, thin and rack, but the client side has been stuck with Net::HTTP for too long.
 We hope to remedy that.